The Suntory Group has been conducting Natural Water Sanctuary Projects in order to preserve water resources and biodiversity.

 Ikurinzai - Timber Project: Utilizing Wood Nurturing Water and Forests

-Internal Use of Tables and Wheelchairs Made from “Ikurinzai - Timber”
+Internal Use of Tables and Chairs Made from "Ikurinzai - Timber"

 We used Ikurinzai timber from Okudaisen Bunanomori Natural Water Sanctuary and the Kyoto Minami-Yamashiro Natural Water Sanctuary for the floors and furnishings in the Suntory World Research Center (Keihanna Science City), which was built in 2015 as a research and development site for both Japan and the rest of the world at the Suntory Group.
 In the Suntory Products Ltd. Kisogawa Plant, we adopted chairs that use Ikurinzai timber from the Gifu Higashi Shirakawa Natural Water Sanctuary.